abodner/submeso_param_net/README.md

 # submeso_param_net
-Repo to train a Neural Network parmeterization for submesoscale vertical buoyancy fluxes (Bodner, Balwada, and Zann, in prep.)
+Repo to train a Neural Network parmeterization for submesoscale vertical buoyancy fluxes (Bodner, Balwada, and Zanna, to be submitted to JAMES)